One Dalton

-The Four Seasons Hotel & Private Residences, One Dalton Street is a 850,000 sqft skyscraper in Boston, Massachusetts.
+One Dalton is a 850,000 sqft skyscraper in Boston, Massachusetts.
 It is the third tallest building in Boston, the tallest residential building in New England, and the tallest building constructed in the city since Hancock Place in 1976.
 It is located in the Back Bay neighborhood, not far from 200 Clarendon Street and the Prudential Tower, the two tallest skyscrapers in Boston.
+It contains the Four Seasons Hotel & Private Residences, One Dalton Street.

 Complex

 One Dalton Street was built along with a 26-story building, 30 Dalton Street.
 Pritzker Realty Group is developing the smaller tower.
-Both projects are designed by collaborating architects Pei Cobb Freed & Partners and Cambridge Seven Associates.
+Both projects are designed by collaborating architects Cambridge Seven Associates and Pei Cobb Freed & Partners, the latter which also designed Boston's landmark John Hancock Tower in 1976.